MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

         Filter(It.salary .> It.AMT) >>
         It.name

-    chicago[PaidOverAmt, AMT=100000]
+    chicago[AMT=100000, PaidOverAmt]
     #=>
       │ name      │
     ──┼───────────┼
     1 │ JEFFERY A │
     =#

-What if we want to return employee names who have a greater than average salary?
+What if we want to return employees who have a greater than average salary?
 This average could be computed first.

-    using Statistics
+    MeanSalary = mean.(It.department.employee.salary)
-    mean_salary = chicago[mean.(It.department.employee.salary)]
+    mean_salary = chicago[MeanSalary]
     #=>
     │ It      │
     ┼─────────┼
     │ 92314.0 │
     =#

-Then, this value could be used as a query parameter.
+Then, this value could be passed as our parameter.

     chicago[PaidOverAmt, AMT=mean_salary]
     #=>